 This article was inspired by Dr. Shanker’s keynote lecture at the 2017 Self-Reg Summer Symposium.

 Not only that, reframing the child’s outbursts as the result of too much stress helps us see both the behaviour and the child differently.
 Instead of seeing a child who lacks the “mental muscle” that confers self-control, we see a helpless child.
-Instead of seeing a child who is making “bad decisions”, we see a child who is “limbic,” whose higher-level brain functions are more or less offline.
+Instead of seeing a child who is making “bad decisions”, we see a child who is “limbic.”
+Their higher-level brain functions are more or less offline.
 Instead of an oppositional child, you see a child in fight or flight.
 Instead of a child who needs to be controlled, we see a child who needs to be calmed.

 The other challenge is that such behaviour often elicits a visceral reaction in ourselves. ”Why is it so hard to stay calm in the face of explosive behaviours?”
 Dr. Shanker asked rhetorically.
 “It’s because the kid feels a huge threat and so do we.”
-He explained that the brain’s limbic system is highly attuned to pick up and respond to threats, even before we are consciously aware of them.
+The brain’s limbic system is highly attuned.
+The system picks up and responds swiftly to threats.
+Our brain does this even before we are consciously aware of it.
 “The limbic system preceded language,” he says.
-So, at an earlier period in human evolution, if one person in a group became alarmed by a threat, all group members would instantly go into the same state, via this deep but primitive form of brain-to-brain communication.
+So, at an earlier period in human evolution, if one person in a group became alarmed by a threat, all group members would instantly go into the same state.
+This occurred via this deep but primitive form of brain-to-brain communication.
 “That’s good for survival, when you face an imminent life-or-death threat,” Dr, Shanker says.
 “But not so good for teachers or parents trying to deal with behaviour outbursts.”

 How do we prevail over this ancient evolutionary mechanism that operates beneath the level of conscious thought?
 First, Dr. Shanker says, “You don’t want to beat yourself up because you’ve had this limbic reaction.
 It’s a normal human response.”
-What you want to do is find the way to stop yourself from having that instant visceral reaction.
+You want to find the way to stop yourself from having that instant visceral reaction.
 And the answer lies in the first step of Self-Reg: reframing.
 Learning to reframe the child’s behaviour and to see the situation differently stops your alarm from being tipped.

 Ultimately, says Dr. Shanker, it’s about moving from a fixed mindset to a growth mindset.
 In a fixed mindset, the child thinks, ‘There’s something wrong with me,” (and the adult agrees).
 The problem is beyond the child’s, or anyone’s control to change.
 In contrast, a growth mindset can always see the possibilities for learning and change.
-A growth mindset, Dr. Shanker says, gives the child a sense of control that comes from understanding, and it opens up the possibility of increasing children’s stress tolerance so they are better equipped to navigate the challenges of learning and life.
+A growth mindset, Dr. Shanker says, gives the child a sense of control that comes from understanding.
+It opens up the possibility of increasing children’s stress tolerance so they are better equipped to navigate the challenges of learning and life.